 How to plant for indoor growing

 Plant indoor crops in pots that will allow roots plenty of room to grow; a single lettuce plant can grow in a gallon pot, and a small tomato plant will require a 3 to 5-gallon container.
 A medium-texture potting mix will hold moisture, air, and nutrients better than a fine or coarse soil mix.
-Choose a commercial potting soil or use 2 parts garden soil, 2 parts finished compost, 1 part peat moss, and 1 part vermiculite or perlite.
+Choose a commercial potting soil or use 2 parts pulverized garden soil, 2 parts finished compost, and 1 part vermiculite or perlite.

 Sow seeds just as you would in the garden and thin plants to the strongest seedling from two to three weeks after germination when seedlings have grown their first true leaves and have gained strength.
 Snip away the weakest seedlings at the soil level with small scissors.